Scalable {\delta}-Level Coherent State Synchronization of Multi-Agent Systems in the Presence of Bounded Disturbances: Numerical examples

 \subsection{\textbf{Effectiveness with different types of communication graphs}}

 In this example, we illustrate that the protocol that we designed for our MAS also achieves synchronization for different types of communication graphs.
-We considered MAS \eqref{agent-g-noise-Example} with $N=121$ in the previous section where the agents are subject to noise \eqref{w_i}.
+We consider MAS \eqref{agent-g-noise-Example} with $N=121$ where the agents are subject to noise \eqref{w_i}.
 In this example, the agents are communicating through directed circulant graphs shown in Figure~\ref{Circulant_Graph_UD}.
 Figure \ref{N121-Dcirculant-sin-delta05} shows the effectiveness of our designed protocol \eqref{protocol-example} for MAS with directed circulant communication graphs.